-Noele currently teaches multiple Yoga classes each week.
+Noele currently teaches Yoga.

 Born and raised in Chicago and living a block away from a local park, you’d always find Vicky involved in some type of activity …ice skating, basketball, tennis, softball and even football.
 Her love for the outdoors and being active, have carried throughout adult hood.
 At 19, she was given a gym membership and fell in love with Group Exercise.
 In 1998, with the encouragement of her favorite instructor she decided to get certified.

 Vicky has always enjoyed working with others with a wide variety of fitness levels to help them reach their fitness goals in a fun but challenging experience.
 She loves to see the smile (or grimaces) of accomplishment on the faces after a challenging workout.
 Vicky has led a wide variety of fitness classes.
 She firmly believes music drives the soul and can make a challenging workout fun!